 - Verb tense shifts (2) – fix the verb tense shifts in these longer texts.

 - Verb tense practice – complete these longer texts with verbs in the proper tense

 - free printable worksheets on verbs

-- free worksheets on present tense verbs
+- free worksheets on nouns and verbs